dinosaure/blogger/articles/smtp_3.md

 The spam filter works on the basis of an already calculated database.
 It is therefore fixed within the unikernel.
-If you want to change it, you have to recalculate the db and recompile the unikernel with it.
+If you want to change it, you have to recalculate the database and recompile the unikernel with it.

 The filter is a simple Bayesian filter from a word dictionary.
 The unikernel adds the field `X-Spamtacus` with 3 possible labels: